abhinavshrestha-41/abhinavshrestha-41.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my GitHub Academic Page!
 My name is Abhinav Shrestha, I go by 'Abhi' for short (pronouced /ɑː-biː/; अभिनव in Nepali).
 I am an international M.S. student from Nepal in the <a href = "https://www.uidaho.edu/sci/ess" target="_blank">Department of Earth and Spatial Sciences</a> at the <a href = "https://www.uidaho.edu/" target="_blank">University of Idaho</a>.
-I am work in the Ecological Geography lab with <a href = "https://webpages.uidaho.edu/~jhicke/" target="_blank">Dr. Jeffrey Hicke</a>.
+I am working in the Ecological Geography lab with <a href = "https://webpages.uidaho.edu/~jhicke/" target="_blank">Dr. Jeffrey Hicke</a>.

 ## Current Research
 My current M.S. research project focuses on evaluating methods of detecting forest insect damage and mortality using Unmanned Aerial Systems (UAS)-derived data products in conifer forests of the western United States.
 I am particularly interested in the utlity of UAS photogrammetry based Structure for Motion (SfM) derived point cloud data for the classification and characterization of tree damage of a given study area (UAS mission area).